Celiac disease symptoms and treatment

 Two other conditions are sometimes confused with celiac disease because they’re related to gluten and wheat.
 They differ from celiac disease and from each other in important ways.

 - Non-celiac gluten sensitivity (NCGS) differs from celiac disease because it isn’t hereditary or autoimmune-related.
 There are no defined tests to diagnose the condition and it causes no damage to the small intestine.
-Gluten sensitivity symptoms are similar to celiac disease symptoms.
+Gluten sensitivity symptoms are similar to celiac disease symptoms, including diarrhea, constipation and nutritional deficiencies.
+Gluten sensitivity is sometimes referred to as gluten intolerance.
+Experts agree that the term gluten sensitivity is more medically accurate.

-- Wheat allergy triggers an allergic response and doesn’t cause damage to the intestine.
+- Wheat allergy triggers an allergic response but doesn’t cause damage to the intestine.
 Like other allergies, an allergy to wheat can be diagnosed with skin tests or blood testing for specific antibodies.
 Wheat allergy symptoms tend to affect the upper respiratory system, although there may be some digestive symptoms.

 Celiac disease symptoms vary from person to person.
 The most common include chronic diarrhea or constipation.
 Other digestive symptoms of celiac disease may include: